What Is The Matched Betting Calculator?

 Why Use The Matched Betting Calculator?

-If you’re looking to make money from matched betting, a calculator could help you to identify the best back and lay stakes in order to extract the most profit.
+If you’re looking to get better at matched betting, a calculator could help you to identify the best back and lay stakes in order to extract the most profit.
 Entering the odds in a calculator such as this lessens the risk of you making a mistake, i.e incorrectly working out what your lay stake should be.

 Whilst you can work out your own back and lay stakes, using a calculator can save you lots of time and energy.